tomjaguarpaw/H2/posts/mysterious-incomposability-of-decidable.markdown

 `Applicative`, `Alternative` and `Divisible` are Haskell classes that each have nice composition properties.
-There is a fourth class, `Decideable`, that fills in the remaining corner of a square of properties but I cannot find any nice composition property for it.
+There is a fourth class, `Decidable`, that fills in the remaining corner of a square of properties but I cannot find any nice composition property for it.

 By way of introduction, Haskell has a `Functor` class that can be